phroiland/ttb-label-verifier/README.md

 **Known limitations / future work:**

 - Bold-type detection on the warning prefix
+- Field checklist is currently uniform across beverage types; TTB requirements vary by category (e.g. sulfite declarations for wine).
+A production version would branch the verification checklist on the "Beverage Type" field.
 - Integration with COLA system (requires TTB authorization — out of scope for prototype)
 - Authentication layer before any production deployment